 Social and Human Service Assistant

 Social and human service assistants may work for local or state governments by assisting other professionals, such as social workers.
 They provide help for individuals who are struggling or require assistance, such as people with addictions, former prison inmates or homeless people.
 The standard requirement for this position is a high school diploma, though some employers may prefer candidates with similar experience or an associate's degree.
-Compared to other occupations, jobs in this field are expected to grow at a faster-than-average rate of 11% from 2014-2024, according to the U.S. Bureau of Labor Statistics (BLS).
-The BLS also states that the median annual income for social and human service assistants was $30,830 in 2015.
+Compared to other occupations, jobs in this field are expected to grow at a much faster-than-average rate of 13% from 2018-2028, according to the U.S. Bureau of Labor Statistics (BLS).
+The BLS also states that the median annual income for social and human service assistants was $33,750 in 2018.

 Geographers examine the features and people that make up a certain area.
 They may observe how politics or cultures correlate with geography.
 According to the BLS, nearly 60 percent of all geographers work for the federal government.
 A bachelor's degree is suitable for entry-level jobs within government, though advanced degrees may lead to additional career prospects.
-The BLS projected a decline, -2%, in jobs for geographers from 2014-2024.
-The median annual income was $74,260 in 2015.
+The BLS projected an increase of 3% in jobs for geographers from 2018-2028.
+The median annual income was $80,300 in 2018.

 Economists collect and interpret economic data surrounding economic issues, including the production and distribution of goods, resources and services on a business or government level.
 According to the BLS, over one-third of all economists are employed by the government.
 Economists may study a specific field, such as healthcare, education or employment.
 A master's degree is often the minimum requirement for economists.
 According to the BLS, job growth for economists is expected to increase by 6% from 2014-2024.
 The BLS reported that the annual median income for economists was $99,180 in 2015.